 The story of the Taured man is a spooky favorite.
 The idea of a waylaid traveler finding himself in a strange land, seemingly of another world, was constantly used as fodder for mystery and horror stories throughout the last century.

-The story itself could easily have been a plot for an episode of The Twilight Zone ( which, incidentally, would have aired less than five years after the Taured man stepped off that plane at Haneda ).
+The story itself could easily have been a plot for an episode of ( which, incidentally, would have aired less than five years after the Taured man stepped off that plane at Haneda ).

 The Taured Man

 There are a few possibilities as to what happened to the Taured man ( ordered from least to most likely ):

 1. He Was a Time Traveler – Perhaps the name “Taured” was unknown to the people of 1954, as it is unknown to the people of the present year, because the land formerly known as Andorra is to be known as Taured many years in the future.